 Albany redemption center sees surge of containers

-In this Thursday, April 20, 2017 photo, Roland and Carol Brumbaugh of Millersburg, Ore., return cans at Albany's BottleDrop redemption center in Albany, Ore.
+In this photo from April 20, Roland and Carol Brumbaugh of Millersburg return cans at Albany's BottleDrop redemption center in Albany.
 The Albany facility's intake of cans has nearly doubled since the state increased the deposits on cans and bottles to 10 cents.

 Comments